 - Pour the batter evenly between the two baking tins and bake, on the centre rack, for 40-45 minutes.
 A toothpick inserted into the centre of the cakes should come out clean when they’re done.

 - While the cakes are baking, make the cream cheese icing.
-Follow the recipe instructions, but add the 3 tbsp of cocoa powder to the mix for a chocolate frosting.
+Follow the recipe instructions, but add the 3 tablespoons of cocoa powder to the mix for a chocolate frosting.

 - Cool the cakes completely before cutting off the domed tops to level them, then cut each cake in half lengthwise to create two layers out of each cake.